wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/powerapps/portals-access-common-data-service/includes/3-entity-forms.md

 Other options include: Control validation behavior, for example whether to mark all fields as required regardless of the form setting.

-#### Additional Settings
+#### Additional settings

 Additional settings define additional aspects of the form behavior including styling, translation of the UI elements, etc.

 > [!TIP]
 > Some of the settings and configuration options are hidden.
 Use **Advanced settings** checkbox to display all available options.

-**Associate Current Portal User on Insert** - These options can be used to keep track of which portal contacts created or updated the record.
+**Associate current portal user on insert** - These options can be used to keep track of which portal contacts created or updated the record.
 This creates a portal equivalent of Created By and Modified By fields in Common Data Service.
 You can also set parental relationship where applicable.
 For example, if a new account record is created you might want to set the current contact as a primary contact automatically.

-**Add Attach File** - A number of options available to add a file upload control to your form.
+**Add attach file** - A number of options available to add a file upload control to your form.
 Configuration is flexible and supports multiple files, storage options, mime type and size restrictions (for example, you can restrict uploads to images up to 2 MB in size).

 **Geolocation** - An entity form can be configured to display a map control to either display an existing location as a pin on a map or to provide the ability for the user to specify a location.
 See [Add Geolocation](https://docs.microsoft.com/powerapps/maker/portals/configure/add-geolocation/?azure-portal=true).